-- Where a fault or breakdown appears to have occurred the End User should, if applicable, first consult the Troubleshooting Guide section of the Instruction Handbook provided with each machine, to ascertain the cause of the fault and remedy if possible.
-This information may also be accessed on the Simpro Support website: http://support.simpro.world.
+- Where a fault or breakdown appears to have occurred the End User should, if applicable, first consult the Troubleshooting Guide section of the User Manual provided with each machine, to ascertain the cause of the fault and remedy if possible.
+Troubleshooting information may also be accessed on the Simpro Support website: https://support.simpro.world/help.

 - If the fault is not able to be remedied, the End User should contact the Agent who sold the machine, and explain as fully as possible the fault, including all relevant factors such as:-